 All academic units that seek to suspend and/or discontinue an academic program

 A proposal to suspend admission to or discontinue an academic program is the result of one or more of the following:

-In all cases, suspending admissions or discontinuing an academic program requires the same open and transparent process, widespread communication, documentation of concurrence by other interested and affected units, and participation in shared governance as is required to gain approval for a new program.
-Planning and proposal development will involve consultation and communication with a wide range of academic, administrative, and student support units and must be managed so as to minimize any potentially adverse impact on students, on applicants admitted to the program, and on faculty and staff.
-Appropriate and timely notice must be given to all interested groups.
-Throughout the planning process faculty and staff should consult with their dean's office, the director of Academic Planning and Institutional Research, the Registrar’s Office, the Graduate School, the Office of Undergraduate Advising, student governance groups, and others.
+In all cases, suspending admission or discontinuing an academic program requires the same open and transparent process, communication, documentation of concurrence by other interested and affected units, and participation in shared governance as is required to gain approval for a new program.
+The suspension or discontinuation of an academic program involves consultation and communication with a wide range of academic, administrative, and student support units and must be managed to minimize any adverse impact on current or prospective students, and on faculty and staff.
+Appropriate and timely notice must be given to all interested parties.
+Faculty and staff are to consult with their respective dean's office; Data, Academic, Planning and Institutional Research; the Office of the Registrar; the Graduate School; the Office of Undergraduate Advising; and student governance groups, among others.

-05-17-2012, 06-22-2018, 11-29-2019
+05-17-2012, 06-22-2018, 11-29-2019, 04-26-2023